fleetdm/fleet/frontend/docs/patterns.md

 If the `renderFlash` is accompanied by a router push, it's important to push to the router *before* calling `renderFlash`.
-If the push comes after the `renderFlash` call with `dismissOnPageChange`, the flash message will be immediately hidden by the router push.
+If the push comes after the `renderFlash` call with `dismissOnPageChange`, the flash message may be immediately hidden by the router push.

 ```tsx
 router.push(newPath);